nacos-group/nacos-group.github.io/docs/en-us/address-plugin.md

 # Addressing Plugin

-Since version 2.1.0, Nacos support to inject authentication plugins through [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html), and select a plugin implementation in the configuration file `application.properties ` as the actual authentication service.
-This document will describe how to implement an authentication plugin and how to make it work.
+Since version 2.1.0, Nacos support to inject addressing plugins through [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html), and select a plugin implementation in the configuration file `application.properties ` as the actual addressing service.
+This document will describe how to implement an addressing plugin and how to make it work.

 > Attention:
-> At present, the authentication plugin is still in the beta stage, and its API and interface definitions maybe modified with version upgrades.
+> At present, the addressing plugin is still in the beta stage, and its API and interface definitions maybe modified with version upgrades.
 Please pay attention to the applicable version of your plugin.

 ## Overview Of Addressing Plugin